-The members of the Company's Board of Directors as at 31 December 2021 and as of the date of this report are presented on page 2.
-All of them were members of the Board throughout the year 2021, except for Mr. Panayiotis Mavromichalis who resigned on the 1st of September 2021.
-There were no other significant changes in the composition or distribution of responsibilities of the Board of Directors during the year ended 31 December 2021.
+The members of the Company's Board of Directors as at 31 December 2022 and as of the date of this report are presented on page 2.
+All of them were members of the Board throughout the year 2022, except for Mrs Chloi Kyprianou Bohm who resigned from her position as a non executive independent director on 07 September 2022.

+There were no other significant changes in the composition or distribution of responsibilities of the Board of Directors during the year ended 31 December 2022.